-As set out above, every qualifying person(s) will have an initial home visit from the Tenant Liaison Officer where their preferences, expectations and options will be discussed.
+5.1 As set out above, every qualifying person(s) will have an initial home visit from the Lettings Officer where their preferences, expectations and options will be discussed.
 This home visit will include an assessment of support needs and a property inspection.
-Each resident (tenants and qualifying homeowners) will, where new council homes are being replaced, have the option to choose whether they move temporarily or permanently - this will be discussed and may be decided at the initial home visit or later in the process.
-Where the scheme is to be redeveloped for another tenure or sold then only a permanent move will possible.